pan-yu-zurich/pan-yu-zurich.github.io/content/homepage/about.md

 ##  Introduction

-I am a Postdoctoral Researcher in the Chair of Services and Operations Management at the University of Zurich.
+I am a Postdoctoral Researcher in the Department of Business Administration at the University of Zurich.

 My research focuses on sports economics and experimental economics.